arkaslittlemind/arkaslittlemind/README.md

 <h2>I'm Arka</h2>

 <h4 >
- Currently exploring the realms of fullstack, other than that I like to write great frontend code 🧑‍💻
+ Currently exploring the realms of fullstack, other than that I like to write neat frontend code 🧑‍💻
 </h4>

 <h2>My GitHub Stats</h2>